-We’ve probably all heard the medical acronym GERD, but how many of us actually know what it means?
+We’ve probably all heard the medical acronym GERD, but how many know it?
 GERD stands for Gastroesophageal Reflux Disease.
-This occurs when acid and other stomach contents regurgitate back into the esophagus frequently.
-It causes irritation on the esophageal lining.
+It frequently occurs when acid and other stomach contents regurgitate into the esophagus.
+It irritates the esophageal lining.

 The difference between GERD and heartburn mainly lies in the frequency in which it occurs.
-GERD is chronic and can happen to some people on a daily basis, some people even suffer from GERD every time they eat.
+GERD is chronic and can happen to some people daily; some even suffer from GERD every time they eat.
 Heartburn is infrequent and sporadic that only occurs sometimes or in reaction to certain foods.

 Symptoms of GERD

-Many of the symptoms that are consistent with GERD are symptoms similar to those of heartburn.
-The difference, again, being that GERD symptoms can be triggered daily while symptoms of heartburn happen far and few.
+Many of the symptoms consistent with GERD are symptoms similar to those of heartburn.
+The difference, again, is that GERD symptoms can be triggered daily while symptoms of heartburn happen far and few.
 Specific symptoms of GERD include:

 - Acid Indigestion